wagnojunior/beamprofiler/docs/usage.rst

    .. figure:: images/example_histogram_3.png
       :scale: 40 %
-      :alt: Customized histogram plot for the pdd example.xls
+      :alt: Customized histogram plot for the pdd lab_beam.xls

-      Customized histogram plot for the pdd example.xls
+      Customized histogram plot for the pdd lab_beam.xls

    See the difference?
 The number of histogram bins ``n_bins`` was increased from ``256`` to ``512``, the ``zoom`` of the inset image was increased from ``2`` to ``2.5``, and the top delimiter ``y2`` of the inset image was decreased from ``5000`` to ``2500``.
 The bottom delimiter ``y1``, the left delimiter ``x1``, and the right delimiter ``x2`` were not changed.